 Santiago de Cuba was once home to the Bacardi family distillery, but Havana Club is now the most famous Cuban rum.
 Good though it is, connoisseurs prefer Varadero.
 The rich seven-year-old variety is sipped like fine malt, while younger and lighter blends are used for cocktails.

-A new, welcoming crafts market, the Almacenes San José, has opened in the historic port building at Avenida del Puerto, next to the church of San Francisco de Paula; open 1000-1800 daily.
+A new, welcoming crafts market, the Almacenes San José, has opened in the historic port building at Avenida del Puerto, next to the church of San Francisco de Paula; open 1000-1800 Monday to Saturday.